westurner/dotfiles/index.rst

 for reading and writing :ref:`nbformat` notebook ``.ipynb`` files to and from Google Drive.

-Realtime collaborative features (e.g. with :ref:`Operational Transformation`) are next.
+Realtime collaborative features (e.g. with `Operational Transformation`) are next.